-TRICARE Prime is a health insurance program offered to active duty members, retirees, activated guard & reserve members, and families.
-If you're on active duty, you have to enroll in TRICARE Prime, all others can choose to enroll or use TRICARE Standard and Extra.
-TRICARE Prime offers fewer out-of-pocket costs than TRICARE Standard and Extra, but less freedom of choice for providers.
+Tricare Prime is a health insurance program offered to active duty members, retirees, activated guard & reserve members, and families.
+If you're on active duty, you have to enroll in Tricare Prime, all others can choose to enroll or use TRICARE Select.
+TRICARE Prime offers fewer out-of-pocket costs than Tricare Select, but less freedom of choice for providers.

 There are four Tricare Prime Plans:

 Each plan is generally the same, differing only in the geographical area that it covers.

 - Group A: where the service member entered active duty before 2018

 - Group B: where the service member entered active duty in 2018 or later

 Tricare Prime for Families of Active-Duty Members